Toshiaki Toyoda: 1998–2005: Early works

 Toyoda released his debut feature film Pornostar (ポルノスター) in 1998, which earned him the Directors Guild of Japan New Directors Award that same year.
 The 1990s marked a fascination with juvenile criminals and violence in Japan.
 Films such as 2000's Battle Royale, 2001's Ichi the Killer and Suicide Club are examples of that and have been put into a bracket with Pornostar.
 The film follows Arano (Chihara Junia), a young man who is on a mission to kill yakuza.
 The Japanese band Dip provided the grundgy stoner rock soundtrack for the movie.

 Toyoda's sophomore feature Blue Spring (青い春) was released in 2001 and quickly garnered a cult following.
-It's an adaptation of an autobiographical anthology manga series by Taiyō Matsumoto.
+It is an adaptation of an autobiographical anthology manga series by Taiyō Matsumoto.
 The movie is set in a derelict high school and follows a group of delinquent students and their violent exploits.
 The group's new leader, Kujo (Ryuhei Matsuda), quickly gets bored with his position of power.
 2001 also saw the release of Unchain (アンチェイン), a documentary following a failed professional boxer named Kaji and his friends.
 Kaji had to give up boxing because of nerve damage and struggles to hold a job.
 As of 2017, Toyoda is still in touch with Kaji and his friends.

 In 2003 Toyoda's third feature film Nine Souls (ナイン・ソウルズ), the story of nine prison inmates breaking out of jail and searching for a hidden treasure, released to the public.
 Even after the group of men (including Ryuhei Matsuda, Jun Kunimura and Yoshio Harada among others) escape they are faced with a bleak reality: Being guilty in the eyes of society makes the whole world their prison.
 In a 2012 interview Toyoda has said that the movie was inspired by an American case of prison escape a few years prior to the film's release.
 Toyoda's career prospects were looking bright, judging by the international success of Nine Souls, but he suffered a setback when he was arrested on drug charges just before his next film Hanging Garden (空中庭園), an adaptation of Mitsuyo Kakuta's 2003 novel of the same name, was released in 2005.

-Toyoda was arrested for possession of a controlled substance (marijuana) on August 23rd 2005, weeks before Hanging Garden was getting a theatrical release.
+Toyoda was arrested for possession of a controlled substance (marijuana) on August 23, 2005, weeks before Hanging Garden was getting a theatrical release.
 He has since described his subsequent treatment as being blacklisted from the Japanese film industry.